stephaniemnz/Conflict-resolution/README.md

 # Conflict-resolution

-## This repo was created on github
+-This repo was created on github